-If you’ve noticed the F2 fault being displayed on the front of your boiler, this guide is going to help determine what the problem is, and what you need to do next.
+If you’ve noticed the F2 fault showing up on the display of your Ideal boiler, this guide will help you determine what the problem is, and what you need to do next.

-We’ll start with the gas valve, as that’s the most common reason for the F2 fault code being displayed on Ideal Boilers, such as the Logic and Logic Plus.
+We’ll start with the gas valve, as it’s the most common reason for the F2 fault code showing up on Ideal Boilers, such as the Logic and Logic Plus.

-Your boiler engineer will first, want to check that the gas valve isn’t stuck.
-If it is, it won’t be able to supply the pilot jet and the burner with the fuel they need to keep a flame.
-Once it goes out, the F2 fault code is going to be displayed.
+Your boiler engineer will first want to check that the gas valve isn’t stuck.
+If it can’t rotate, it won’t supply the pilot jet and the burner with the fuel they need to keep a flame.
+Once the flame goes out, your boiler will show you the F2 fault code.

-Sometimes a stuck gas valve can be fixed, but if not, a replacement is likely to cost around £300.
+Sometimes, the engineer will be able to fix a stuck gas valve.
+But if they can’t, a replacement is likely to cost around £300.

 There are other gas valve faults worth mentioning, such as loose and damaged wiring.